truethari/Cryptique/README.md

 ## 🌱 Contribution

-If you have any suggestions on what to improve in Reactfolio and would like to share them, feel free to leave an issue or fork project to implement your own ideas
+If you have any suggestions on what to improve in Cryptique and would like to share them, feel free to leave an issue or fork project to implement your own ideas